 Historical Context: Credit Card Surcharging Ban in Oklahoma

-Oklahoma’s ban on credit card surcharges has been in place for decades under Title 14A §2-417 of the Oklahoma Consumer Credit Code.
-The statute plainly prohibits any seller from charging more when a client chooses to pay with a credit or debit card instead of cash, check, or a similar method.
+Oklahoma’s ban on credit card surcharges was in place for decades under Title 14A §2-417 of the Oklahoma Consumer Credit Code.
+The statute plainly prohibited any seller from charging more when a client chooses to pay with a credit or debit card instead of cash, check, or a similar method.

 This restriction applied equally across industries, making it illegal for MSPs to recover the cost of credit card processing through line-item surcharges.